CodeLHC/music-library/README.md

 # music-library

-This is a web application made to manage a music library.
+This is a server made to manage a music library.
 CRUD (create, read, update, delete) operations were made for albums and artists in a database.

 The app has been built using JavaScript using Express framework, Docker for the container, pgAdmin4 for database management, and Mocha for testing.